JWillisNetDev/AoC23/README.md

 Well, yes, but no. I follow a convention:
 `(Method or action name)_(Given input)_(Expected outcome)`

+If the given input is obvious from the test and not generic, I omit the given input portion.
 If the expected outcome is simply "successful," "success," or "valid," then  I omit the expected outcome portion.

 ## Doesn't sharing your code go against Advent of Code's spirit?
 I would say yes... but in this case, no. Someone looking up answers does for free stars definitely does, though. **Don't cheat yourself!**